ObjectProfile/Roassal3Exporters/README.md

 	transparent;
 	fileName: 'Roassal3Demo';
 	export
+"result will be Roassal3Demo.mov"
 ```

-Windows users can not use the video exporter, because it depends on OSProcess and that project does not run well in windows, let us know if this is important to you to work on that.
+Windows users can not use the video exporter, because it depends on OSSubProcess and that project does not run well in windows, let us know if this is important to you to work on that.